 To be clear, a cybersecurity risk assessment is not an audit; it's an in-depth review of what is happening in your environment to highlight areas of concern.
 Take for example the area of server backups.
 An audit would ask the question: "Is a server backup in place?" - Check "Yes" or "No".

 An assessment, on the other hand, would uncover answers to questions such as:

 - Who is supposed to be doing them?

 - Is everything needing backup actually being backed up?

 - Are server backups failing without sending an alert?

-If you have any questions on the process for addressing and reducing cybersecurity risks and vulnerabilities in your organization, please reach out to your account manager, or email us at email@example.com.
+If you have any questions on the process for addressing and reducing cybersecurity risks and vulnerabilities in your organization, please email us at firstname.lastname@example.org.
+Clients, please reach out directly to your account manager.

-Erik Thomas leads the Advisory Services group at Systems Engineering.
+Erik Thomas is Director, Advisory Services at Systems Engineering.
 Erik has over a decade of experience with IT, application development, and business operations.
 His group assists clients with the planning and implementation of IT systems, business development, cybersecurity risk assessments, and addressing regulatory compliance for businesses.